CESEL/BatchBuilderResearch/RQ1,2/README.md

-# Travis CI build batching
+# Research Question 1 and Research Question 2

-This repository contains the replication package for this paper:
+This folder contains the replication package for these two research questions

-**Software Batch Testing to Reduce Build TestExecutions**

-Mohammad Javad Beheshtian, Amir Hossein Bavand, and Peter C. Rigby

-<s_ehesht@encs.concordia.ca>, <a_bavand@encs.concordia.ca>, <peter.rigby@concordia.ca>

-### RQ 1.
-Batching: How well does simple bisection andbatching improve resource utilization?
+\*\*Instalation